Comrades (The Americans): Plot

 KGB agent Elizabeth Jennings (Keri Russell) leaves a remote safe house to return home after recovering from her gunshot wound.
 As she drives down a forested road, she almost hits a doe and two fawns with her car.
 Meanwhile, her husband Philip Jennings (Matthew Rhys), posing as an American agent, is arranging a weapons deal with two Afghans (an elder and a young interpreter) in a Middle Eastern restaurant.
-The interpreter presents Phillip with a knife, which he claims was used to kill his first Soviet soldier.
-Phillip accepts the knife and then shoots both Afghans, killing the elder and wounding the interpreter.
+The interpreter presents Philip with a knife, which he claims was used to kill his first Soviet soldier.
+Philip accepts the knife and then shoots both Afghans, killing the elder and wounding the interpreter.
 He leaves the wounded interpreter a message: no one, not even Allah, can protect them as the KGB are everywhere.
-As Phillip attempts to leave, the interpreter attacks him.
-Phillip kills the interpreter and then the busboy before escaping from the restaurant.
+As Philip attempts to leave, the interpreter attacks him.
+Philip kills the interpreter and then a bystanding busboy before escaping from the restaurant.

 The next morning, the Jennings throw a birthday party for their son Henry (Keidrich Sellati).
-During the party, Phillip gives his neighbor, FBI agent Stan Beeman, a refund for the trip he had arranged as a reconciliation attempt with his wife.
-Stan remarks that it is good to see that Phillip and Elizabeth are now back together; Phillip advises Stan to give his own marital relationship time.
-Philip and Elizabeth prepare to leave on a date, which disappoint Henry as it's his birthday.
+During the party, Philip gives his neighbor, FBI agent Stan Beeman, a refund for the trip he had arranged as a reconciliation attempt with his wife.
+Stan remarks that it is good to see that Philip and Elizabeth are now back together; Philip advises Stan to give his own marital relationship time.
+Philip and Elizabeth prepare to leave on a date, which disappoints Henry as it's his birthday.
 He relents when his sister Paige (Holly Taylor) expresses acceptance of their parents' need for some time alone together.

 The date, however, is a cover for a mission assisting another Soviet spy couple, Emmett and Leanne Connors.
-Posing as Air Force security, Phillip and Emmett burst into a hotel room where Elizabeth and Leanne are having sex with Roy, a Lockheed employee who is involved in a Skunk Works project.
+Posing as Air Force security, Philip and Emmett burst into a hotel room where Elizabeth and Leanne are having sex with Roy, a Lockheed employee who is involved in a Skunk Works project.
 Philip and Emmett confront Roy with the suspicious circumstances of his current sexual encounter.
 They then offer to "protect" Roy provided he reveal his security protocols in life and at Lockheed, report future phone logs and contacts, and use the various codes they provide for his office work.
 Later at a construction site, Elizabeth and Leanne discuss their current lives.
-They are joined by Phillip and Emmett, who reveal the date-mission to be a success.
+They are joined by Philip and Emmett, who reveal the date-mission to be a success.
 The two couples reminisce about their children's youth and how quickly they grow up.
 They decide to go to the amusement park the next day to see each other and their kids.

 Paige grows increasingly suspicious of her parents' activities.
 Later that night, she opens their bedroom door, only to find them having mutual oral sex.
 After an awkward breakfast the next morning, Philip wonders if it is the first time Paige has ever checked on the couple.